grosv/blade-component-library/README.md

 # Laravel 7+ Blade Component Library Template

-## Pre-Release Warning
-Laravel 7, Orchestral Testbench 5, and this package are not yet officially released.
-They are all subject to change.
-You have been warned.

 ## About This Repository
 This is a template repository from which you can create your own package to share blade components across multiple Laravel apps.
 If you've never used a template repository, [here are some basic instructions](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).